 Dr Benjamin Aziz

 I am a senior lecturer at the School of Computing, University of Portsmouth.
 I gained a PhD in Computer Science from Dublin City University in 2003 and since, I have held several post-doctoral research posts in University College Cork, Imperial College London and Rutherford Appleton Laboratory in Oxford, before joining the University of Portsmouth in 2010.

 My research in the field of computer and information security spans more than 20 years.
 My research interests are focused on areas related to formal analysis of security properties, engineering secure Cloud and IoT systems, security requirements at the engineering level, trust management and digital forensic analysis and formalisation.
-Over the years, I have published over 70 articles, papers, reports and book chapters in these areas.
+I have published over 100 articles, papers, reports and book chapters in these areas.

 I am a member of several international working groups including the Cloud Computing Security Alliance, ERCIM Formal Methods for Industrial and Critical Systems, ERCIM Security and Trust Management and IFIP WG 11.3 on Data and Application Security and Privacy.
 I am also an Associate Editor of Wiley’s Security and Communications Networks (SCN) journal.

 The emergence of IoT and SDN systems has changed the computing landscape in recent years in a drastic manner bringing with it an unprecedented level of flexibility and complexity in how computing systems and networks can be designed, implemented, deployed and used.
 This means new challenges as more and more business applications rely on such systems.
 Particularly, in terms of issues such as security, privacy and dependability.
 In this area, my research is focused on understnading, at a fundamental scientific level, how these issues can be tackled to engineer more reliable and robust systems.